stiles/data/los-angeles-street-trees/README.md

 # Los Angeles County street trees

-A growing and [incomplete](https://github.com/stiles/data/issues/6) spatial data collection of trees planted within municipal right of way around Los Angeles County, in geojson and .shp formats.
+A growing and [incomplete](https://github.com/stiles/data/issues/6) spatial data collection of trees planted within municipal right of way around Los Angeles County, in ```geojson``` and ```Esri Shapefile``` formats.
 (Some larger cities are stored here as .csv files because of Github's size restrictions.)

 This repo contains **44** cities and **1.65 million** records.
 More cities and better [documentation](https://github.com/stiles/data/issues/5) coming soon.